-The environmental practice of Skadden offers transaction, litigation and regulatory counseling for a wide range of environmental issues.
-For more than 25 years, we have helped clients forge strategic and practical approaches to environmental matters that maximize business opportunities and minimize risk.
-Chambers USA repeatedly has recognized Skadden’s lawyers as leaders in the field of environmental law.
+Skadden’s Environmental practice provides clients with innovative and practical approaches on a variety of environmental issues, including transactions, litigation and regulatory proceedings.
+Our practice has several decades of experience helping clients utilize creative strategies to environmental matters that maximize business opportunities and minimize risk.
+In recognition of our dedication to our clients, Chambers USA repeatedly has recognized Skadden’s lawyers as leaders in the field of environmental law.

-We have assisted with complex and controversial projects around the world.
-This often requires creating and implementing strategies that account for: (1) the disparate interests of various stakeholders, including developers, lenders, investors, joint-venture partners, community-based groups, foreign and domestic environmental organizations, international financial institutions and various governmental entities; and (2) complex and overlapping environmental, social and natural resource concerns.
-Our work in the project area has involved renewable/alternative energy projects, innovative technology, projects in the fields of carbon sequestration, traditional energy and petrochemical production, transportation, mineral development and processing, and urban/brownfield redevelopment.
+A hallmark of our practice is Skadden’s ability to collaborate and advise on some of the most complex and controversial projects around the world, seamlessly blending the experience of a diverse range of attorneys’ backgrounds in offices located in some of the world’s major business centers.
+These representations often require creating and implementing strategies that account for: (1) the disparate interests of various stakeholders, including developers, lenders, investors, joint-venture partners, community-based groups, foreign and domestic environmental organizations, international financial institutions and various governmental entities; and (2) complex and overlapping environmental, social and natural resource concerns.
+Our work in the project area has involved renewable/ alternative energy projects, innovative technology, projects in the fields of carbon sequestration, traditional energy and petrochemical production, transportation, mineral development and processing, and urban/brownfield redevelopment.
 Our work on these projects often parallels our transactional work, but also involves developing and implementing strategies to secure governmental approvals and permits, including National Environmental Policy Act review and other cultural and natural resource-based assessments and authorizations, major environmental emission and discharge permits, and hazardous and nuclear waste and materials handling and disposal permits.
 We also assist with development community support for controversial projects.

-Skadden’s environmental practice has extensive experience helping clients achieve strategic resolutions of contested, high-stakes contamination, regulatory and enforcement matters, often achieving summary dismissal or an early and favorable settlement.
-Our attorneys represent clients on environmental matters in federal and state trial courts and appellate courts, before federal and state administrative agencies, and in alternative dispute resolution proceedings nationwide and internationally.
+Skadden’s Environmental practice has extensive experience helping clients achieve strategic resolutions of contested, high-stakes contamination, regulatory and enforcement matters, often achieving summary dismissal or an early and favorable settlement.
+In partnership with our renowned litigation practice, we deliver successful outcomes for clients on environmental matters in federal and state trial courts and appellate courts, before federal and state administrative agencies, and in alternative dispute resolution proceedings nationwide and internationally.
 Environmental litigation frequently raises substantive and political issues outside of the courtroom, and we help our clients control the debate on these issues, working with them from the policy perspective and in their relations with the regulatory, business, environmental and local communities.
 We consistently develop and implement litigation approaches designed to aggressively and strategically resolve matters in a manner that achieves our clients’ business needs and objectives.

 Cleanup and Toxic Tort Litigation

-We have both defended and asserted cleanup- and toxic tort-related actions involving a wide range of claims, including: (1) claims involving contamination caused decades ago, multiple contaminant sources, and complex and protracted corporate histories; (2) claims involving challenges to cleanup standards, methodologies and costs; (3) complex causation, fate-and-transport and exposure claims; (4) natural resource damages claims; and (5) multiparty cases involving the intersection of toxic torts and regulatory cleanup issues.
+Our attorneys have assisted clients in defending and asserting cleanup- and toxic tort-related actions involving a wide range of claims, including: (1) claims involving contamination caused decades ago, multiple contaminant sources, and complex and protracted corporate histories; (2) claims involving challenges to cleanup standards, methodologies and costs; (3) complex causation, fate-and-transport and exposure claims; (4) natural resource damages claims; and (5) multiparty cases involving the intersection of toxic torts and regulatory cleanup issues.
 Our representations have included Superfund removal and remedial actions, Resource Conservation and Recovery Act corrective actions/closures, state-based cleanups, private cost recovery and contribution claims, natural resource damages claims, and toxic tort claims.
 In addition to cleanup issues, many of these cases also have involved complex liability and allocation matters.
 Through formal discovery, independent historical and factual investigations and expert assistance, we have defended and asserted joint and several liability claims and litigated complex allocation claims.

-We have teamed with Skadden’s Mass Torts, Insurance and Consumer Litigation Group on a number of litigations, and our experience includes: (1) matters leading up to the impact of human exposure to toxins, including environmental fate and transport issues, toxicity issues, environmental-related causation issues, environmental regulatory requirements and policies, and environmental cleanup and damage issues; and (2) procedural and substantive class action issues, legal and technical human health and damage valuation issues, and causation issues.
-Additionally, both Skadden groups have significant experience developing and litigating cases involving complex technical/scientific matters and the identification and development of complex operational and causation issues.
+Our practice frequently teams with the firm’s Mass Torts, Insurance and Consumer Litigation Group to provide the highest level of service on a number of litigations, and our experience includes: (1) matters leading up to the impact of human exposure to toxins, including environmental fate and transport issues, toxicity issues, environmental-related causation issues, environmental regulatory requirements and policies, and environmental cleanup and damage issues; and (2) procedural and substantive class action issues, legal and technical human health and damage valuation issues, and causation issues.
+Additionally, both of the firm’s practices have significant experience developing and litigating cases involving complex technical/scientific matters and the identification and development of complex operational and causation issues.